wulianglongrd/utils-go/README.md

 # utils-go
-some interesting utils come from open source.
+Some interesting utils come from the open source community.